3DCoded/3MS/docs/index.md

 icon: material/home
 ---

-# Welcome to the 3MS BETA Documentation
+# Welcome to the 3MS Documentation

 The 3MS is short for MMMS, which stands for **M**odular **M**ulti **M**aterial **S**ystem